El Roi Ltd

 Handle soiled linen safely and wash at appropriate temperatures, adhering to client organisation's protocols

-Managing Outbreaks and Specific Infections
+Managing Outbreaks and Specific Infections in Community Settings

 El Roi Ltd's agency workers must be alert to signs of infection in the individuals they support within the client organisation's setting (e.g., fever, cough, rash).
 Suspected infections must be reported immediately to both the relevant contact at the client organisation and El Roi Ltd for appropriate measures.
-During outbreaks, strict adherence to client-directed additional precautions (e.g., restricted movement, enhanced PPE, increased cleaning) is mandatory.
-Agency workers must follow the specific COVID-19 protocols of the client organisation they are placed with, staying updated on testing, isolation, and mask requirements.
-If symptoms of an infectious illness develop, do not attend work; notify both the client organisation and the El Roi Ltd office immediately, and follow NHS guidance.
+During outbreaks or when managing specific infectious diseases in a client's home, strict adherence to client-directed additional precautions (e.g., restricted movement, enhanced PPE, increased cleaning) is mandatory.

 El Roi Ltd – Policy Manual | Version 1.0 | October 2025